How a Data Breach Could Affect Your Credit

 Stolen Credit and Debit Card Numbers

-Credit and debit card numbers stolen in a data breach may not be enough for a thief to commit fraud.
-They’ll also need your name, the expiration date on the credit card, and the CVV number (three- or four-digit security code) from the back of the credit card.
+Credit and debit card numbers stolen in a data breach may not be enough for a thief to work with.
+They’ll also need your name, the expiration date on the credit card, and the CVV number (the security code) from the back of the credit card.
 If all this information is stolen in the data breach, a thief could create fake credit cards and use them to make fraudulent purchases.

 The risk of credit card or checking account fraud is there even when you haven’t been a data breach victim.
 Get in the habit of looking for suspicious activity a minimum of once a month.